-Methodologies used: BBGI has quantified Scope 1, Scope 2 and material Scope 3 GHG emissions from its portfolio ('Financed Emissions') in accordance with GHG Protocol 1 and PCAF guidance 2 .
-Attribution factor: In accordance with the PCAF guidance, BBGI calculated its attributed emissions based on the Scope 3 GHG emissions from its portfolio ('Financed Emissions') in accordance with GHG Protocol 1 and PCAF guidance 2 .
-Attribution factor: In accordance with the PCAF guidance , BBGI calculated its attributed emissions based on the In accordance with the PCAF guidance , BBGI calculated its attributed emissions based on the calculated its attributed emissions based on the proportional share of equity and subordinated debt held in the Portfolio Companies.
+Adverse sustainability indicator Metric Impact 2024 Impact 2022 Explanation Actions taken, and actions planned and targets set for the next reference period Emissions') in accordance with GHG Protocol 1 and PCAF guidance 2 .
+Attribution factor: In accordance with the PCAF guidance , BBGI calculated its attributed emissions based on the proportional share of equity and subordinated debt held in the Portfolio Companies.
 GHG emissions reported the Scope 1, Scope 2 and material Scope 3 emissions of BBGI's investments, apportioned using an attribution factor.
-The SFDR formula for Total GHG emissions: Total GHG emissions (tCo 2 e) = Investee company's x Investee company's x Scope 1, 2 and 3 GHG emissions Which applying the PCAF guidance translates into the following application for the Company: Total attributable Outstanding Portfolio T e (1 eported the Scope 1, Scope 2 and material Scope 3 emissions of BBGI's investments, apportioned using an attribution factor.
-The SFDR formula for Total GHG emissions: Cotal GHG missions tCo 2 e) = Current value of investment Investee company's enterprise value Which applying the PCAF guidance translates into the ollowing application for the Company:
+The SFDR formula for Total GHG emissions: Current value of investment Investee company's Scope 1, 2 and 3 GHG emissions following application for the Company: Total attributable GHG emissions (tCo 2 e) = Outstanding investment investment (Equity + Debt) X Company's Scope 1, 2 and 3 GHG emissions X Company's Scope 1, 3 and 3 where: Outstanding BBGI's equity share in the investment and